Commonly found in Hillside Woods

 Japanese angelica grows aggressively and outcompetes native species.
 Using root suckers, it can form dense thickets over time.
 It's also quite thorny.

 There are several stands of Japanese angelica starting to colonize Hillside Woods.
-Look for them in the Meadow and along the Algonquin Trail near Children's Village.
+Look for them in the Meadow, along the Algonquin Trail near Children's Village, in the open area west of Vernal Pond and along the west side of the trail from Chemka to Sugar Pond.

 Japanese maple is often recognized by its red leaves, though its leaves can actually come in a variety of colors.
 These trees compete with native plants and decrease the overall biodiversity of an area.